How to Hit a Home Run with Your Next PresentationBy Lou Solomon

 - Humanize the content.
 Use words that evoke imagery.
 Too often speakers with technical topics feel they have to present a text book, which can put the audience into a coma.
 No matter what your field, use compelling facts + story.

 - Rethink PowerPoint.
-If your slides look like eye charts you will fall short of an engaging presentation—every time.
-Notice what effective speakers do with just few slides.
+If your slides look like eye charts, you will fall short of an engaging presentation — every time.
+Notice what effective speakers do with just a few slides.
 They use images to deepen the meaning of their message.

 - Practice.
 Talk through your presentation with a coach or teammate.
 Trust yourself to speak from your own knowledge, rather than from a script.
 Find a way to tap into what matters to you about the topic.
 Let that energy flow out and connect with listeners.